Zandile250/Delivery-Guy/README.md

 GitHub: @Zandile250
 Role: Developer with a passion for human-centered design, clear communication, and practical web solutions.

+Project Overview
+SmartBox is a modern moving and storage solution designed to simplify logistics for personal and commercial users.
+Instead of requiring customers to travel to a facility, SmartBox delivers the storage unit directly to them—offering convenience, flexibility, and peace of mind.

+Website Goals and Objectives

+- Provide an accessible platform for users to explore SmartBox’s services
+- Enable enquiries and contact through responsive forms
+- Communicate SmartBox’s value through clear design and interactive media
+- Ensure usability across devices and screen sizes

+Key Features and Functionality

+- Intuitive Navigation: Clean menu structure for easy access to services and contact pages
+- Responsive Design: Layout adapts to mobile, tablet, and desktop using media queries and Bootstrap
+- Embedded Video: Demonstrates how parcels are accessed via SmartBox
+- Interactive FAQ: Accordion component on service.html for user-friendly Q&A
+- Form Validation & AJAX: Smooth enquiry process on contactUs.html
+- Semantic HTML: Proper use of tags for accessibility and maintainability
+- Google Map Embed: Shows SmartBox HQ in Bryanston, Sandton

+Timeline and Milestones

+- September: Planning and wireframes
+- September: HTML structure and layout
+- October: CSS styling and responsive design
+- Novermber: Media integration and interactivity
+- November: Testing, accessibility improvements, and documentation

+art 1 Details
+Includes:

+- Homepage (index.html) with consistent navigation
+- Expanded aboutUs.html with company history, awards, reviews, and services
+- Interactive service.html with accordion FAQ
+- AJAX-enabled contactUs.html with validation
+- Responsive gallery using Flexbox and CSS Grid
+- CSS variables for scalable styling
+- Hover and focus effects for accessibility

+Sitemap
+A visual site map outlines the structure and user journey across:

+- Home
+- About Us
+- Services
+- Contact
+- Enquiries
+- Track Order
+- Return & Urgent Delivery

+Changelog
+Files Updated:

+- css/styles.css: Responsive styles, cleaned code
+- index.html: Navigation bar, layout fixes, accessibility improvements
+- aboutUs.html: Added detailed company info
+- contactUs.html: Form validation and AJAX
+- service.html: FAQ accordion

 Here's how the site looks on different devices:

 **Mobile (375px)**